 Remember, businesses need to meet Customer Due Diligence (CDD) and KYC as per the law.
 Failure to meet these liabilities might impose hefty fines and even imprisonment.

 Fraud detection and prevention service from market leaders.
 Schedule a free demo here.

 Never take the confidentiality of your personal information for granted.
 If you notice something unusual, report it immediately to the responsible organization before it causes any harm to you.
 Nowadays, companies provide robust identity verification features, including AML screening, face verification, and digital identity verification services, to reduce fraud risks.

 Avoid Giving Out Personal Information

-Fraudsters in the disguise of a credit card company employee or customer care executive can ask for your personal information like SSN, credit card PIN, etc. Remember, no legitimate firms ask for such personal details.
+Fraudsters disguised as credit card company employees or customer care executives can ask for your personal information like SSN, credit card PIN, etc. Remember, no legitimate firms ask for such personal details.
 If you doubt a call is potentially fair, ask the caller to hang up and contact the organization for confirmation.